fangsonghub/fangsonghub.github.io/teaching/w22_4585_icrypto/resource.md

 ## Books on applied crypto

-These tend to be less careful and precise about definitions and proofs, but they are excellent references for more examples of concrete cryptosystems used in practice.
-After this course, you should be able to critically evaluate the merits or deficiencies of the cryptosystems described below (and any new cryptographic constructions you encounter).
+These are excellent references for more examples of concrete cryptosystems used in practice.
+After this course, you should be able to critically evaluate the merits or deficiencies of the cryptosystems therein (and any new cryptographic constructions you encounter).

 * [Handbook of Applied Cryptography](http://cacr.uwaterloo.ca/hac/){:target="_blank"} by Alfred J. Menezes, Paul C. van Oorschot, and Scott A. Vanstone.
 * [Cryptography: Theory and Practice](http://cacr.uwaterloo.ca/~dstinson/CTAP.html){:target="_blank"} by Douglas R.  Stinson.